Garrett Hampson Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.90).
+- The Nationals' 4.90 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender 202 total home runs at a clip of 1.5 per game (most in the league).
+- The Nationals surrender the most home runs in baseball (204 total, 1.5 per game).

-- His last time out was on Friday against the Miami Marlins, when the righty tossed six scoreless innings while allowing two hits.
+- His last appearance was on Saturday against the Miami Marlins, when the righty tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.